 After blanching the peels, combine the sugar, water and corn syrup into a medium-sized sauce pot over medium heat and stir until the sugar is dissolved.
 Add the orange peels and bring the solution to a simmer.

-After the peels have cooled, remove them from the refrigerator and line a baking sheet with parchment paper.
+Next, line a baking sheet with parchment paper.

 Place the candy back in the refrigerator to help the chocolate firm up faster (about 15 minutes).
 Enjoy!